KangersHub/TorrentLeechX/README.md

 |`/gytdl`| This will download and upload to your cloud.
 |`/gpytdl`| This download youtube playlist and upload to your cloud.
 |`/leech`| This command should be used as reply to a magnetic link, a torrent link, or a direct link. this command will SPAM the chat and send the downloads a seperate files, if there is more than one file, in the specified torrent
-|`/leechzip`| This command should be used as reply to a magnetic link, a torrent link, or a direct link.
+|`/leecharchive`| This command should be used as reply to a magnetic link, a torrent link, or a direct link.
 [This command will create a .tar.gz file of the output directory, and send the files in the chat, splited into PARTS of 1024MiB each, due to Telegram limitations]
 |`/gleech`| This command should be used as reply to a magnetic link, a torrent link, or a direct link.
 And this will download the files from the given link or torrent and will upload to the cloud using rclone.
-|`/gleechzip` | This command will compress the folder/file and will upload to your cloud.
+|`/garchive` | This command will compress the folder/file and will upload to your cloud.
-| `/leechunzip`| This will unarchive file and dupload to telegram.
+| `/leechextract`| This will unarchive file and dupload to telegram.
-|`/gleechunzip`| This will unarchive file and upload to cloud.
+|`/gextract`| This will unarchive file and upload to cloud.
 |`/tleech`| This will mirror the telegram files to ur respective cloud cloud.
-|`/tleechunzip`| This will unarchive telegram file and upload to cloud.
+|`/tleechextract`| This will unarchive telegram file and upload to cloud.
 |`/getsize`| This will give you total size of your destination folder in cloud.
 |`/renewme`| This will clear the remains of downloads which are not getting deleted after upload of the file or after /cancel command.
 | `/rename`| u can add custom name as prefix of the original file name...Like if your file name is `gk.txt` uploaded will be what u add in `CUSTOM_FILE_NAME` + `gk.txt`..And also added custom name like...You have to pass link as ..`www.download.me/gk.txt new.txt`..the file will be uploaded as `new.txt`.
 | `/toggledoc` | it used for toggling to be files if shall it be uploaded as doc via direct inchat cmd...**any users can now choose if their files will be upload as doc or streamabe...**
 | `/togglevid` | it used for toggling to be files if shall it be uploaded as vid via direct inchat cmd...**any users can now choose if their files will be upload as doc or streamabe...**
 | `/status`| show bot stats and concurrent downloads
-| `/savethumbnail`| save the thumbnail
+| `/savethumb`| save the thumbnail
-| `/clearthumbnail`| clear the thumbnail
+| `/clearthumb`| clear the thumbnail
+| `/tshelp` | get help for torrent search module
+| `/speedtest` | check speedtest of the host
 | `/help`| send help
 ---
 ## END OF Variable Explanations 👆